returntocorp/tree-sitter-guidelines/README.md

 Sample parsing problems
 --

-This a growing collection of problems that a grammar developer may face, with tips on how to deal with them.
+This is a growing collection of problems that a grammar developer may face, with tips on how to deal with them.
 Each example comes with complete and valid source code to be found in the [`examples/grammars`](examples/grammars) folder.
 To try out the